Advertisement

 View the inverse operations and answers.

-Why I Built This One Step Equations Generator
+The Gateway to Algebra: Why I Built the One-Step Equations Generator

 The "Shy Variable" Analogy